altruios/namshubettulpa/public/namshubettuple/where-things-go-wrong.md

 ~It was not getting more comfortable - but more familiar.~ *She looked down at her hands, relieved to be back as she was.*
 *Rossin was pacing around the room*
-"R::Well that's mildly inconvenient, I didn't have time to unhook.
+'R::Well that is mildly inconvenient, I did not have time to unhook.
 I lost the connection.
-I..."
+I...'
 *She stumbled over something.
 Martha looked down:*
 }
 {